JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

     ctest -R get_

-You can run the remaining tests from the login node, because ``srun`` will dispatch them on a compute node.
+You can run the remaining tests from the login node, because ``mpiexec``/``mpirun`` will dispatch them on a compute node.
 You can also run them interactively on a compute node after running

 .. code-block:: bash